ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-3-continuing-mires-end.md

 - **Intimidating Support**: Works with Augustus to provide threatening backing for Davirith
 - **Physical Presence**: Using intimidating stance to discourage crowd hostility
 - **Coordinated Defense**: Part of multi-character protective formation around Davirith
+- **Protective Wisdom**: Suggests sending Davirith to pyre city of Valeria if community turns hostile again
+- **World Knowledge**: Understanding of broader Age of Umbra geography and opportunities
+- **Practical Planning**: Recognizing Valeria could use someone with Davirith's experience and initiative
+- **Long-term Thinking**: Providing backup plan for Davirith's safety and future usefulness

 ### Banjo (Tactical Rogue)
 - **Emotional Support**: Added his voice to encourage Davirith's return